 Although there is no clear scientific evidence to the efficiency of visceral massage therapy, nor there is enough data for a complete analysis of how human gastro-internal tract is connected to such things as emotional traumas or health disorders, the facts that have been discovered look quite promising.

-It is more than possible that the skilled massage therapist can facilitate the connection between the gut and the brain to the benefits of patient.
+It is more than possible that a skilled massage therapist can facilitate the connection between the gut and the brain to the benefits of the patient.

 There is still a lot to learn about the brain-gut connection, the way emotions are linked to the digestive system, and how massage techniques can improve to deliver more consistent and efficient results.
 Visceral medicine is a creation of both ancient traditional therapy and modern scientific research – it is a field yet to be discovered.